 Table 2.
-Summary of incidental mortality and serious injury of Eastern Pacific northern fur seals due to U.S. commercial fisheries between 2014 and 2018 and calculation of the mean annual mortality and serious injury rate (Breiwick 2013; MML, unpubl. data).
+Summary of observed incidental mortality and serious injury of Eastern Pacific northern fur seals due to U.S. commercial fisheries between 2015 and 2019 and calculation of the mean annual mortality and serious injury rate (Breiwick 2013; MML, unpubl. data).
 Methods for calculating percent observer coverage are described in Appendix 3 of the Alaska Stock Assessment Reports.

-Fishery name Years Data type Percent observer coverage Observed mortality Estimated mortality (CV) Mean estimated annual mortality Bering Sea/Aleutian Is. flatfish trawl 2014 2015 2016 2017 2018 obs data 100 100 99 100 100 1 0 0 1 2 $ \begin{array}{c} 1 (0.04) \\ 0 \\ 1 (0.03) \\ 2 (0.03) \end{array} $ 0.8 (CV = 0.02) Minimum total estimated annual mortality 0.8 (CV = 0.02)
+Fishery name Years Data type Percent observer coverage Observed mortality Estimated mortality (CV) Mean estimated annual mortality Bering Sea/Aleutian Is. flatfish trawl 2015 2016 2017 2018 2019 obs data 100 99 100 100 100 0 0 1 2 10 $0 \\ 0 \\ 1 (0.03) \\ 2 (0.03) \\ 10 (0.05)$ 2.7 (CV = 0.04) Minimum total estimated annual mortality 2.7 (CV = 0.04)

 Entanglements of northern fur seals have been observed on St. Paul, St. George, and Bogoslof Islands.
-Since 2011, there has been an increased effort to include entanglement reports in the NMFS Alaska Region stranding database.
-A summary of entanglements in fishing gear reported between 2014 and 2018 is provided in Table 3 (Young et al. 2020).
+Since 2011, there has been an increased effort to include entanglement reports in the NMFS Alaska Region marine mammal stranding database.
+A summary of entanglements in fishing gear reported between 2015 and 2019 is provided in Table 3 (Freed et al. 2021).
 These mortality and serious injury estimates result from an actual count of verified human-caused deaths and serious injuries and are minimums because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined.
-Three northern fur seals entangled in commercial Bering Sea/Aleutian Islands halibut longline gear and six northern fur seals entangled in commercial Bering Sea/Aleutian Islands trawl gear were reported to the NMFS Alaska Region marine mammal stranding network between 2014 and 2018, resulting in minimum mean annual mortality and serious injury rates of 0.6 and 1.2 northern fur seals, respectively, in these fisheries (Table 3; Young et al. 2020).
+One dead and three seriously injured northern fur seals entangled in commercial Bering Sea/Aleutian Islands trawl gear were reported to the NMFS Alaska Region marine mammal stranding network between 2015 and 2019, resulting in a minimum mean annual mortality and serious injury rate of 0.8 northern fur seals in commercial trawl fisheries (Table 3; Freed et al. 2021).

-A total of seven northern fur seals initially considered to be seriously injured due to entanglement in commercial Bering Sea/Aleutian Islands trawl gear (one in 2014), Bering Sea/Aleutian Islands trawl gear (one in 2015), unidentified trawl gear (three in 2016), and unidentified net (one each in 2016 and 2017) were disentangled and released with non-serious injuries (Young et al. 2020), therefore, they were not included in the mean annual mortality and serious injury rate for 2014 to 2018.
+In addition, 16 northern fur seals initially considered to be seriously injured due to entanglement in commercial Bering Sea/Aleutian Islands trawl gear (1 in 2015 and 3 in 2016), unidentified trawl gear (9 in 2019), unidentified net (1 each in 2016 and 2017), and unidentified hook and line gear (1 in 2019) were disentangled and released with non-serious injuries (Freed et al. 2021); therefore, they were not included in the mean annual mortality and serious injury rate for 2015 to 2019.

-The total mean annual mortality and serious injury rate incidental to U.S. commercial fisheries between 2014 and 2018 is 3.4 northern fur seals (0.8 from observer data + 2.6 from stranding data).
+The total mean annual mortality and serious injury rate incidental to U.S. commercial fisheries between 2015 and 2019 is 3.5 northern fur seals (2.7 from observer data + 0.8 from stranding data).

-The minimum mean annual mortality and serious injury rate due to entanglements in gillnet (0.4), unidentified fishing gear (0.2), and unidentified fishing net (0.2) in Alaska waters between 2014 and 2018 totaled 0.8 northern fur seals (Table 3; Young et al. 2020).
+The minimum mean annual mortality and serious injury rate due to entanglements in Bering Sea/Aleutian Islands gillnet (0.2), Bering Sea/Aleutian Islands unidentified fishing gear (0.2), trawl gear (1.2), and hook and line gear (0.2) in Alaska waters between 2015 and 2019 totaled 1.8 northern fur seals (Table 3; Freed et al. 2021).
 These entanglements cannot be assigned to a specific fishery, and it is unknown whether commercial, recreational, or subsistence fisheries are the source of the fishing debris.